epifaniarango/popgen_with_epi/README.md

 write.table(t(all$V2),"sample_file.txt",col.names = F, row.names = F, quote = F, sep = "\t")
 ```

 We will need this at some point during the downstream analysis.
-I am not keeeping track on which folder I am (at least not always, be carefull).
+I am not keeping track of which folder I am in (at least not consistently; be careful).
 ```
 for i in `seq 22`; do